mattrich98/mattrich98/README.md

 My motivation goes up and down, since I dedicate a lot of time to digital art.
 But I try when I can.
 In the future, I would like to make projects that incorporate both areas.

-I also want to get into 'Screeps: World' a JavaScript game.
+I also want to get into 'Screeps: World', a JavaScript game.
 Its fun, so I will improve while having a good time.

 <h3>Project ideas:</h3>
 <br>